mannbro/PiPico_8-bit_ChipSound_Tracker_Async_MusicPlayer/README.md

 Optionally, you can add a 0.1 µF or so capacitor in parallell with the speaker as a low pass filter, but I didn't deem it necessary for my simple wiring example.

+Obviously, for serious implementations, you will probably want to impedance match properly and use an amplifier for the sound instead of using this simple (but surprisingly well working) hacky wiring.

 ![My Photo](breadboard_wiring.jpeg)

 ## Pattern format